Hidden Conflicts in Neural Networks and Their Implications for Explainability: Explaining Models with Conflict-Aware Explanations

 \subsection{Linear Layer Rule}

-The propagation of scores through a linear layer is similar to performing a standard forward pass — we simply multiply the attribution scores by the edge weights and sum them together, adding the bias term in the end.
-However, to distinguish between the positive and negative effects, we consider the positive and negative edge weights and biases separately, as follows.
+The propagation of scores through a linear layer is similar to performing a standard forward pass — we simply multiply the attribution scores by the weight matrix and add the bias.
+However, to distinguish between the positive and negative contributions at each neuron, we separately consider the positive and negative weights and bias terms (e.g., previously negative scores multiplied by negative weights become positive):

-\begin{definition}[Attribution Scores (Linear Layer Rule)] The attribution scores for the $\idxtwo$-th neuron in a linear layer $\layer{\currlayer + 1}$ are: \normalfont
+\begin{definition}[Linear Layer Scores] The scores for a linear layer $\layer{\currlayer + 1}$ are:

-\it \end{definition}
+\end{definition}